 The priority once you are out the water is to get dry and get dressed as quickly as possible prior to afterdrop.
 Rachel Andrew's has a brilliant video on how to get changed quickly.
 You will have a short window of time after getting out of the water where you feel rosy and it is all too tempting to take your time taking selfies and enjoying the moment, but the shivers will soon set in and it is easier to change before they do.

-Any old towel will do, many swimmers are preferring to use hammam towels as they pack down small and dry very quickly.
+Any old towel will do, many swimmers are preferring to use lightweight woven towels as they pack down small and dry very quickly.
 We prefer towels with organic cotton that is farmed and manufactured without the use of chemicals.

 The most hotly discussed item on an outdoor swimmer's kit list is undeniably the changing robe!
 It is by no means essential, but spoken about as a game changer by winter swimmers.
 There are countless options of changing robes and changing towels for wild swimming available to suit everyone’s preferences and budget.
 The more simple towelling poncho style robes allow you to get dried and dressed discretely prior to layering up in your clothes.
 They can even be made by stitching a couple of towels together, however many swimmers opt for hooded versions with pockets.